 Visit the nearest Tri-C campus Testing Center to complete the ESL placement test.
 Contact the Testing Center for hours of operation.

 What Should I Bring?

-You only need to bring your answers to the ESL test preparation guide sample questions and a valid photo identifcation.
-Pencils and scrap paper are provided.
+You only need to bring your ESL Test Prep Module certificate of completion and valid photo identifcation (Drivers license, Tri-C student ID card, passport, etc.) Pencils and scrap paper are provided.
 The ESL placement test typically takes 60 minutes to complete.

 After Taking the ESL Placement Test